The forest provides many learning opportunities, and as such may be seen as the ultimate 'learning center'.

-Education can be gleened from the diversity of rugged mountains, deep canyons, meadows, and semi-desert country.
+Education can be gleaned from the diversity of rugged mountains, deep canyons, meadows, and semi-desert country.
 Elevations range from 3,500 to 12,644 feet and cover four of the six life zones.
 Flora and fauna are diverse.
 Ocotillo and cactus are found in the lower elevations, and juniper, pine, aspen, and spruce-fir forests are plentiful in the high mountains.
 Wildlife such as the black bear, mountain lion, elk, deer, antelope, bighorn sheep, and wild turkey inhabit the Forest while the bald eagle, peregrine falcon, and the red-tailed hawk soar in the wind.

-Top: Northern Leopard Frog
+Northern Leopard Frog

 The northern leopard frog (Rana pipiens) is a Forest Service sensitive species.
 Photo taken September 10, 2010.
 Credit: USDA Forest Service, Coconino National Forest.

 There are numerous seasonal learning activities throughout the Coconino National Forest.
 Forest rangers, National Park rangers, and expert volunteers from throughout Northern Arizona provide guided nature walks, photography hikes, stargazing parties, and talks and presentations on a wealth of subjects like wildlife, botany, archaeology, local history, and geology.
-Learn more about our programs on Ranger Walks & Campground Talks and see our schedule on News and Events.

 The Coconino National Forest features several archaeological sites, interpretive sites, and visitor centers where you can learn up close more about the Forest, and its history, pre-historic peoples, flora, fauna, geology, and resources.
-Find sites to visit in Outdoor Learning.